 "I have every right.
 That bastard killed her husband.
 She was within our laws to take his life in return."
 I recognized the passion in his voice and knew whatever it was he was talking about meant a great deal to him.
 "The warrant against her would never have been issued if your wife hadn't pushed it.
 I demand satisfaction," he finished with a sneer.

 Michael's voice got very deep as he said, "Demand your satisfaction from the courts, Spaniard.
 You'll get nothing here."
 I knew he meant business and hoped we hadn't walked into a fight we couldn't stop.

-I glanced to Bruce and saw that he was angry and going for his gun.
-"This is not the time," I said putting my hand on his arm.
+I glanced at Bruce and saw that he was angry and going for his gun.
+"This is not the time," I said, putting my hand on his arm.
 "We do not know what's going on here.
 It's Antonio and Michael, but we don't know what they are.
 Hold back, alright?"
 He nodded reluctantly and released his hold on the gun, removing his hand from his jacket.

 "That's Antonio?"
 Bruce asked in a normal voice that didn't draw the attention of either of the men on the porch.
 We were at the bottom of the stairs now and I stopped there taking in the two of them.

 "I see you, Antonio Miguel Santiago Moreno," I finally said from where I stood.

 He straightened tensely and turned around on the porch, startled to hear me behind him and I think a little shocked to hear me say his name.
 He didn't look like the Antonio I knew.
 His hair was extremely short by his standards, not even touching the collar of his shirt and his attire was very modern.
 Suddenly, I felt the powerful rush come over me.
 It seemed to emanate from Antonio but I had no knowledge of a discipline with that effect as this one he was using.
 It was as if he was trying to influence me in some way but it wasn't working.

 "Somebody's pissy," Bruce said, bringing attention to himself.